cvc5/ethos/user_manual.md

 The above rule performs symmetry on equality or disequality.
 It matches the given premise `F` with either `(= t1 t2)` or `(not (= t1 t2))` and flips the terms on the sides of the (dis)equality.

-Internally, the semantics of `alf.match` can be seen as an (inlined) program, such that the above example is equivalent to:
+Internally, the semantics of `alf.match` can be seen as an (inlined) program applied to its head, such that the above example is equivalent to:
 ```
 (declare-sort Int 0)
 (declare-const = (-> (!
 Type :var T :implicit) T T Bool))